Metadata Database Design Information and Background

 Parameters table and the Dataset_parameters table:

-The U.S. GLOBEC thesaurus and the U.S. JGOFS thesaurus were the starting points for the BCO-DMO "official" (and so-called) Parameters table.
-The Parameters table is a MySQL table defining the "official" parameter (data variable or data column) names.
+The U.S. GLOBEC thesaurus and the U.S. JGOFS thesaurus were the starting points for the BCO-DMO "official" Parameters table.
+The Parameters table is a MySQL table defining the BCO-DMO "official" parameter (data variable or data column) names.
 This is an evolving list which also seeks input from evolving ontologies (see for example the MMI web site http://marinemetadata.org/).
-There is also a Dataset_parameters table containing the parameter names as used by each contributing scientist on a dataset (data object) basis.
-There is an attempt to make a connection between the Dataset_parameters table the Parameters table and (eventually) an entry in the Dataset_parameters table pointing to some kind of conversion routine.
+There is also a Dataset_parameters table containing the parameter names as used by each contributing scientist on each dataset (data object) basis.
+There is an attempt to make a connection between the Dataset_parameters table and the Parameters table, and (eventually) an entry in the Dataset_parameters table pointing to some kind of conversion routine.
 This is a long range goal, but it gives us the beginning for establishing "standard" parameter names and yet we are still able to support the reality that we get data with user supplied parameter names that do not conform to any standard.
+A more recent enhancement has been the addition of a "parameter_external_identifier" column in the Parameters table.
+This allows us to link our BCO-DMO parameter name to a community standard name, such as is evolving at the British Oceanographic Data Centre.